lawrennd/old_talks/_systems/includes/nigeria-nmis-covid-join.md

 \notes{\code{covid_cases_by_state}}

-\notes{Now we have this new data series, it can be added to the pandas data frame as a new column.}
+\notes{Now we have this new data series, it can be added to the pandas dataframe as a new column.}

 \notes{\code{pop_joined['covid_cases_by_state'] = covid_cases_by_state}}

-\notes{The spatial join we did on the original data frame to obtain hosp_state_joined introduced a new column, index_right which contains the state of each of the hospitals.
+\notes{The spatial join we did on the original data frame to obtain hosp_state_joined introduced a new column, `index_right` that contains the state of each of the hospitals.
 Let's have a quick look at it below.}

 \notes{\code{hosp_state_joined['index_right']}